junxit/us-congress-bills-117/metadata.md

 - 2021-05-17 — Introduced in House
 - 2021-05-17 — Introduced in House
 - 2021-05-17 — Referred to the House Committee on Foreign Affairs.
+- 2021-05-19 — Committee Consideration and Mark-up Session Held.
+- 2021-05-19 — Ordered to be Reported (Amended) by Voice Vote.
+- 2021-06-28 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-06-28 — Considered under suspension of the rules. (consideration: CR H3176-3178; text: CR H3176)
+- 2021-06-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3283.
+- 2021-06-28 — Mr. Meeks moved to suspend the rules and pass the bill, as amended.
+- 2021-06-29 — Passed/agreed to in House: Pursuant to section 8 of H. Res.
+504, and the motion offered by Mr. McGovern, the following bills passed under suspension of the rules: H.R.
+1500, as amended; H.R.
+2471, as amended; H.R.
+3261; H.R.
+3283, as amended; and H.R.
+3385, as amended; and the following resolutions were agreed to under suspension of the rules: H. Res.
+186; and H. Res.
+402, as amended.(consideration: CR H3258-3262; text: CR H3260)
+- 2021-06-29 — Pursuant to section 8 of H. Res.
+504, and the motion offered by Mr. McGovern, the following bills passed under suspension of the rules: H.R.
+1500, as amended; H.R.
+2471, as amended; H.R.
+3261; H.R.
+3283, as amended; and H.R.
+3385, as amended; and the following resolutions were agreed to under suspension of the rules: H. Res.
+186; and H. Res.
+402, as amended. (consideration: CR H3258-3262; text: CR H3260)
+- 2021-06-29 — Pursuant to the provisions of H. Res.
+504, proceedings on H.R.
+3283 are considered vacated.